 Finally.
 Continued Professional Development is a crucial issue for teachers who are new to international education, in particular the young and/or ambitious teacher.
 Many candidates have the impression that CPD would be limited in international schools, if it exists at all.
 The reality is that there are abundant opportunities at most schools, if you ask for them.
 Find out what your prospective school offers, and make sure it is in line with what you plan to achieve from your next position.

 We hope this helps!
 Let us know if you have any questions to add to the list by emailing email@example.com.
-Now you are fully prepared for your interview, sign up to Teacherhorizons here, and browse our jobs here.
+Now you are fully prepared for your interview, sign up to Teacher Horizons, and browse our latest international teaching jobs.
 Good luck!